Are Watermelons good for you?

 Only the red part of the fruit is usually eaten, when there’s much more nutritional benefit to be had.
 The white flesh near the rind for example contains more citrulline.
 This amino acid is beneficial for better cardiovascular health and blood circulation.
 There are also watermelon seeds; recent studies point to their high levels of protein, magnesium, vitamin B and good fats.

-To cap it all off, these are some extra advantages of watermelons which:
+To cap it all off, these are some extra advantages of Watermelons:

 - can improve digestion